 This website will dedicate each month to a theme and explore it in detail with the goal of giving the reader different perspectives and welcoming comments and full-length contributions on the thematic.

-I chose to write in English so that it could be read and understood by many more people around the world.
-The aim is to truly make the discussions borderless and enrich them with comments from people of different backgrounds and countries of origin.
+English, please!
+The aim is to make the discussions truly borderless and enrich them with comments from people of different backgrounds and countries of origin.